gwos/tcg/examples/apm/pull/java/README.md

     $ mvn clean install
     $ mvn spring-boot:run

-### Prometheus connector:
+### APM connector:

-    $ cd connectors/prometheus-connector
+    $ cd connectors/apm-connector
     $ go build
-    $ ./prometheus-connector
+    $ ./apm-connector

 ```
-To connect a Prometheus connector to the Java server, just create a new connector in the UI
+To connect a APM connector to the Java server, just create a new connector in the UI
 and set the resource to `localhost:8080`.
 ```